Miscellaneous Treble-O Information

 Inside Inspection, Cleaning, and Repair

 Look for corrosion at any of the points of contact between any of these parts.
-Also, the two brass strips must lay flat so, as the slide moves, the underside of it contacts one or the other strip.
+Also, the two brass strips must lay flat so that, as the slide moves, the underside of it contacts one or the other strip.

 Inspect the area where the spring wire is riveted to the frog.
 It needs to be free from corrosion and snug.
 A loose rivet can be restaked with a pointed punch from the top while supporting the rivet on the bottom.
 It doesn't take too much force to do this.
-The metal frog/blade version is similar except there is a stud extending from the lower surface for the pivot and it is swaged over the wire.
-To tighten this version, of course, you would support the top surface and restake on the bottom at the swage.
+I don't know exactly what the construction is inside one of the all-metal rail and frog points is as far as the mounting of the spring wire because, as I said above, I have never had any of these.
+Photographs I have seen of them don't show any rivet through the frog assembly, though, so I assume that Lone Star maybe had a stud extending from the lower surface for the pivot and it is swaged over the wire?
+I would appreciate any information anyone can give me regarding this.

 Also, inspect the other end of the frog where a stud is swaged over at the bottom to hold it in place.
 Again, this refers to the stationary frog, plastic blade models.
 A little looseness is OK here but should not be excessive.
 This could also be tightened by using a pointed punch while supporting the upper side of the frog.
 I have one set of points where the corrosion was really bad at the rivet and the frog was bent.
 I drilled out the rivet and stud, cleaned everything, straightened the frog, and used small screws, a washer, and a nut to reassemble it.
 To replace the stud, I drilled and tapped a hole into the frog itself for a 00-90 screw and trimmed the screw so it wouldn't protrude above the upper surface of the frog.
 The screw in place of the rivet is a flathead screw and it fits nicely into the recess left by the rivet so it, likewise, doesn't protrude above the surface.
 The spring wire is secured under the washer at the bottom and a nut finishes the job.
 I had to trim a little of the plastic away on the bottom plate to clear the nut.